 This one seems obvious, but I can’t tell you how many times I’ve seen clients upgrade to cloud software and then neglect to ensure they have a fast internet connection.
 You no longer have an ethernet cord running directly to your servers, which means that slow internet will, if not grind your work to a halt, make it frustratingly slow.
 Yes, upgrading your internet connection will cost more money, but it doesn’t cancel out the cost reductions of moving to the cloud.

-Is moving to the cloud worth it?
+Is switching to cloud-based association management software worth it?